Scottish Qualifications Authority: 2022 exams

 After announcing in February 2022, that exams would be shifting to 'Scenario 2'.
 On 7 March 2022, the SQA's guidance on the 2022 exams were leaked via Twitter.
 The content of the guidance was described as "woefully inadequate" and in many cases provided no clarification for what to expect in an exam paper.

+2024 exams

+National 5 and Higher Engineering Science exams

+The Higher and National 5 Engineering Science exams in May 2024 were disrupted and faced criticism due to an error by the Scottish Qualifications Authority (SQA), which resulted in an incorrect edition of the data booklet being provided to candidates.
+Some examination centres were able to resolve this issue by distributing the correct data booklet.